TeamMood/teammood.github.com/_posts/2021-12-06-agile-teal-organizations-a-discussion-with-jean-yves-reynaud.markdown

 "In self-organized Agile teams, individuals have to learn how to handle conflicts and to provide constructive feedback.
 This doesn’t come innate, we all need to learn and train in order to experiment this way of working together.
 Non-violent communication can be of huge help if used correctly.

 But the “soft skills” are not enough.
 By implementing delegated processes in meetings and improvement rituals such as the “[feedforward](https://marshallgoldsmith.com/articles/try-feedforward-instead-feedback/)”, team members can rely on the group to improve over time.
-I find the feedforward&nbsp; such a powerful tool to boost a mutual aid relationship inside the team.
+I find the feedforward such a powerful tool to boost a mutual aid relationship inside the team.
 One person can hold this role for a specific meeting, or the group can share suggestions for the next meeting.
 Generally, it develops the team’s autonomy and fluidity.
 Moreover, it tends to spread to other teams inside the company, including the Executive Committee."

 ## **Self-evolutionary purpose: living with alignment**